 Who are we?

-The Pedal Power Association is the largest cycling organization in South Africa.
-It currently has some 18 000 paid-up members, spread all over the country, although the largest component is in the Western Cape, where the Association has its headquarters.
+The Pedal Power Association is the largest recreational cycling organisation in South Africa.
+It has some 16 000 paid-up members; the largest component being in the Western Cape where the Association has its headquarters.

-To promote safety at events, the Association not only provides a qualified Safety Officer to attend each event, but also seeds its members based on ability (using previous ride results) and governs the manner in which the fun-rides are started in order to ensure the safety of the competitors.
-Cyclists of comparative ability are thus put into seeded starting groups and starting groups are kept to manageable numbers relating to the road or route conditions of a specific event.
+To promote safety at events, the Association not only provides a qualified Safety Officer to attend each event, but also seeds its members based on their riding ability (using previous event results) and governs the manner in which the funrides are started in order to ensure the safety of the competitors.
+Cyclists of comparative ability are thus put into seeded start groups which are kept to manageable numbers based on the road or route conditions of a specific event.

-The Association’s income stems primarily from membership fees and, to a lesser extent, from a share in the profit of the Cape Argus Pick ‘n Pay Cycle Tour.
+The Association’s income stems from membership fees and from a share in the profit of the Cape Town Cycle Tour.
 While income from membership fees are used to run the Association, the income received from the Cycle Tour is used to fund the various projects and cycling initiatives, including the Safe Cycling campaign.

-The Association’s headquarters are found in property owned by the Association in Mowbray.
-Additionally a satellite service is provided to members at each of the weekend events where staff is on hand to deal with membership and related queries.
+The Association’s headquarters are found in property in Kenilworth owned by the Association in Cape Town.
+Additionally, a satellite service is provided at each of the weekend events where staff is on hand to deal with membership and related queries.
 In 2015, the Association opened an office in Bloemfontein which is manned on a half-day basis.

 READ MORE ABOUT THE PPA’S HISTORY: CLICK HERE